Chase Ink Plus Business Credit Card Review: Worth $95 Annual Fee?

 Excellent small business rewards card with travel-friendly benefits

-In the Chase family of “Ink” business credit cards, the Ink Plus is the muscular middle child.
+In the Chase family of “Ink” business credit cards, the Ink Plus is the muscular older child.
 Though it offers more robust rewards than its no-annual-fee “little brother” (the Ink Cash), Ink Plus cardholders have to spend a lot more to take full advantage of its beefier benefits.
 The Ink Plus may be too rich ($95 annual fee) for the blood of some sole proprietors and micro-businesses, but for companies that routinely incur five figures’ worth of business expenses per year, it’s practically a “must have.”

 Unlike the Ink Cash card, the Ink Plus does not offer an introductory 0% APR for 12 months on purchases and balance transfers, and its variable APR (15.24%) is two percentage points higher than the Ink Cash card’s (13.24%).
-Of course, this is a non-issue for cardholders who pay their balances each month.
+Of course, this is a non-issue for cardholders who pay their entire balance each month.

-At first glance, the rewards offered by the Ink Cash and Ink Plus cards appear remarkably similar – and they are.
+At first glance, the reward categories offered by the Ink Cash and Ink Plus cards appear remarkably similar – but there are subtle differences.
 The main advantage of the Ink Plus lies (mostly) with the size of the rewards and the higher spending limits.

 In addition, Ink plus cardholders can take advantage of a 1:1 point transfer to more than 20 frequent flyer programs.

-Other benefits that Ink Plus cardholders will enjoy include: $0 fraud liability protection; purchase protection; auto rental insurance; travel insurance; and rewards that never expire.
+Purchase Protection: Other benefits that Ink Plus cardholders will enjoy include: $0 fraud liability protection; purchase protection; auto rental insurance; travel insurance; and rewards that never expire.

-If you spend $5,000 on your card within the first 3 months from account opening, you receive 50,000 bonus points.
-These 50,000 extra points are good for $500 in cash back (or $625 toward travel when you redeem through Chase Ultimate Rewards).
+If you spend $5,000 on your card within the first 3 months from account opening, you receive 60,000 bonus points.
+These 60,000 extra points are good for $600 in cash back (or $750 toward travel when you redeem through Chase Ultimate Rewards).

-When you make a purchase using the Chase Ink Plus Business card, you earn reward points.
+When you make a purchase using the Chase Ink Plus business credit card, you earn reward points.
 You earn 1 point for every $1 you spend on most purchases.
 There is no annual limit to the number of points you can earn.
 In addition, you earn bonus points in certain categories.

 You can convert your points into a variety of rewards.
 You can also turn your points into cash.
-For every 100 points you earn, you get $1 in cash back.
+For every 100 points you earn, you can get $1 in cash back.

 This bonus program applies to your card as well as to any cards held by your employees.

-The Chase Ink Plus Business Card offers a couple other nice benefits for frequent travelers.
+Foreign Transaction Fees: The Chase Ink Plus Business Card offers a couple other nice benefits for frequent travelers.
 This card does not charge foreign transaction fees.
 If you go outside the country, most credit cards charge an extra 3% fee on your purchases.
 You don’t have to worry about that with the Chase Ink Plus Card.

 In addition, this card lets you move your points into other travel reward programs.
 You can directly transfer your points to several frequent flier and hotel rewards programs including United, British Airways, Hyatt, and Marriott.
 You can use your Chase points for the best possible travel deal.

-Just the introductory bonus is enough to help justify the cost of the annual fee for 5 years.
-When you combine that with the generous rewards program, the Chase Ink Plus Business Card is a fantastic deal.
+Just the introductory bonus offer is enough to help justify the cost of the annual fee for more than 6 years.
+When you combine that with the generous rewards program, the Chase Ink Plus Business Credit Card is a fantastic deal.

-Disclaimer: This content is not provided or commissioned by the company whose products are featured on this site.
-Any opinions, analyses, reviews or evaluations provided here are those of the author's alone, and have not been reviewed, approved or otherwise endorsed by the Advertiser.
+Editorial Note: This content is not provided by Chase.
+Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved or otherwise endorsed by Chase.
 This site may be compensated through the Advertiser's affiliate programs.

 Disclaimer: This content was first published on September 7, 2012.
-This content may have been updated on March 11, 2014.
+This content may have been updated on November 6, 2015.
 Information including APR, terms and benefits may vary, be out of date, or not applicable to you.
 Information is provided without warranty.
 Please check Chase website for updated information.